kaixxx/noScribe/README.md

 - Since it uses sophisticated AI models, the download is quite large – about 3.7 GB
 - Poor audio quality will lead to poor transcription results.
 - No automatic transcription is perfect, there will always be some manual revision necessary.
 Use the [included Editor](#noscribeedit) to check your transcripts thouroughly.
 (See also ["Factors Influencing the Quality"](#factors-influencing-the-quality-of-the-transcription) and ["Known Issues"](#known-issues) below.)
-- If you want to know more an can understand German, Rebecca Schmidt from the University of Paderborn wrote a nice [review of noScribe,](https://sozmethode.hypotheses.org/2315) also discussing its limitations.
+- If you want to know more and can understand German, Rebecca Schmidt from the University of Paderborn wrote a nice [review of noScribe,](https://sozmethode.hypotheses.org/2315) also discussing its limitations.
 Also the German [computer magazine c't recommended noScribe in a recent review](https://www.heise.de/select/ct/2025/2/2433207582191637980).

 ## Why the Name "noScribe"?
 The [urban dictionary](https://www.urbandictionary.com/define.php?term=Scribe) defines **scribe** as *"a person whose entire miserable existence has been reduced to academic grunge and pain".* I hope this software will make your academic life a little less painful and grungy, hence the name noScribe :)